 But occasionally there are strange alien-looking places like Socotra Island in Yemen are being discovered and visited by thousands of globetrotter.
 Now if you’re one of few people who seeks for real adventure, you might want to know Mano del Desierto facts before you decide to visit the Hand of the desert in Chile.
 Enjoy!

 Mano del Desierto Facts Includes: Weirdly Unique Large-Hand Sculpture In The Desert

 1. Mano del Desierto is situated in one of the driest non-polar desert on Earth – Atacama Desert in Chile.
 About 75 km (46.6 miles) to the south-east of the town of Antofagasta on the Panamerican Highway.
 According to Wikipedia, the nearest point reference of the unique sculpture is the Ciudad Empresarial La Negra” (La Negra Business City).

-2. Mano del Desierto was built in 1980’s and unveiled by the city to the Public in March 1992.
+2. Mano del Desierto was built-in the 1980’s and unveiled by the city to the public on March 1992.
 It was said to be financed by the local booster organization called Corporación Pro Antofagasta.